Child Custody

 Parenting time determines where a child lives and how their time is divided between parents.
 Just as with decision-making responsibility, parenting time decisions are always based on the best interests of the child.

-Courts generally begin with the presumption that both parents should be involved in their child’s life.
+Colorado law encourages frequent and continuing contact between children and both parents when it is in the child’s best interests, but there is no legal presumption of equal parenting time..
 While this doesn’t necessarily mean that there will be a 50-50 custody split, it does place parents on equal footing at the start of the analysis.

 There are many reasons why parenting time might not be equally divided, including work schedules, the child’s age, the child’s preferences (if they are mature enough to express them), and the distance between parents’ homes.
-Courts do not make custody decisions based on either parent’s:
+Courts do not base decisions solely on factors such as a parent’s:

 • Income or salary